opentracing-contrib/java-specialagent/opentracing-specialagent-api/README.md

     Multiple `AgentPlugin` implementations can be specified in the `otaplugins.txt` file, each of which will be loaded by _SpecialAgent_ during startup.

+    Put the file in `src/main/resources` for it to be found by _SpecialAgent_.

 5. **Implement a JUnit test that uses `AgentRunner`**

     Please refer to the [Test Usage](https://github.com/opentracing-contrib/java-specialagent/#test-usage) section in the SpecialAgent.